lksenel/definition_benchmark/README.md

 ## Citation

-If you use WDLaMPro please use the following citation:
+If you use WDLaMPro please cite the following paper:

 ```
 @inproceedings{senel-schutze-2021-wink,